awsdocs/aws-java-developer-guide/doc_source/document-history.rst

 **This documentation was built on:** |today|

 Mar 22, 2018
-  Removed managinag Tomcat sessions in |DDB| example as that tool is no longer supported.
+  Removed managing Tomcat sessions in |DDB| example as that tool is no longer supported.

 Nov 2, 2017
   Added cryptography examples for |S3| encryption client, including new topics: